mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * shows fails in PROBLEMS tab of the bottom bar
 * failed expect calls
   * underlined with a red squiggly line
-  * have a comment after them explaining the failure
+  * adds what looks like a comment in white after expect calls explaining failures
 * adds syntax highlighting to snapshot files
 * provides a button to update failed snapshots
 * shows coverage information in files being tested
   * requires coverage to be collected by your jest config
   * command "Jest: Toggle Coverage Overlay"
     * highlights uncovered source lines with a brown background
+    * adds brown strips in right gutter to indicate uncovered source lines
     * probably want to turn this off when some tests are being skipped
 * to show test coverage when a project loads, add setting `"jest.showCoverageOnLoad": true,`